Baal Shem Tov, or Besht — the founder of Chasidism —

 This gets to a deeply emotional point about Eikhah: even though it sounds like it's about God punishing us, it's really about us hoping that God still cares enough to punish us.
 It's not a theology of evil, but a prayer, a belief that awful occurrences prove that God still does care, instead of proving God's indifference.
 I realized this when I first started doing my translation of Eikhah years ago, because it mirrored what I was going through personally after a breakup, when I hoped that the person I loved would come back if only I fixed this or that thing.* In the same way, Eikhah expresses hope that God will "come back" if only we fix our sins—not because the "punishment" was justified, but because if it wasn't punishment then maybe God has truly stopped caring about us.

-She didn't come back, and I moved on.
-But we Jews haven't given up on God.
+What happened in my personal life is that she didn't come back, and I moved on.
+But we Jews haven't moved on or given up on God.
 The other side of the reflection on punishment in Eikhah is to hold a mirror up to God in order to show that the punishment went too far, beyond any measure of justice.
 That's how the image of cannibalism functions later in the book (2:20):

 See YHVH and look: Whom did you treat like this?